Chronic Low Back Pain: Bio-Psycho-Social Model In Physiotherapy Treatment

 In the flexion pattern, the pain disorder is a result of a loss of motor control of the lumbar segment into flexion.
 This is associated with a loss of control of the segmental lumbar lordosis.
 This presentation:

-- is more commonly found in men than women
+- is found in men more often than in women

 - have a history of flexion injury and repetitive strain

-- pain is provoked in flexion/rotational activities and postures
+- pain is a result of flexion/rotational activities and postures

 On objective assessment: